 Prickly heat rash/heat rash

 Heat rash is an uncomfortable but usually harmless condition.
-Prickly heat (also known as miliaria rubra) appears without a preceding disorder and should clear up after a few days without treatment.
+Prickly heat (also known as miliaria rubra) appears without a preceding disorder and should clear up after a few days without treatment16.

-The symptoms of heat rash are small red spots — numerous papules around the size of a small pin head and elevated so as to produce a considerable roughness of the skin, itchy and prickly feeling with mild swelling and redness.
-They can appear anywhere on the body[14]
+Heat rash appears as small red spots on white skin, while on brown or black skin it may be harder to see or appear grey or white.
+The rash consists of numerous papules around the size of a small pin head, which are elevated so as to produce a considerable roughness of the skin, itchy and prickly feeling with mild swelling and redness.
+They can appear anywhere on the body16.

 Treatment includes avoiding excessive heat and humidity, ensuring adequate fluid intake, wearing loose cotton clothing and using calamine lotion.
-On GP advice, a mild steroid cream such as hydrocortisone cream may be prescribed[14]
+On GP advice, a mild steroid cream, such as hydrocortisone cream, may be prescribed16.

 Eczema

-Atopic eczema (also known as atopic dermatitis) is a chronic inflammatory skin condition that causes the skin to become itchy, red, dry and cracked[15]
+Atopic eczema (also known as atopic dermatitis) is a chronic inflammatory skin condition that causes the skin to become itchy, dry and cracked17.
+The affected skin can become red, white, purple or grey, or lighter or darker than the skin around it (depending on skin tone)17.

-.
-Although atopic eczema can affect any part of the body it mainly affects the hands, insides of the elbows, backs of the knees and the face and scalp.
-In some children, the condition will improve, or even clear completely, as they age.
+Although atopic eczema can affect any part of the body, it mainly affects the hands, insides of the elbows, backs of the knees and the face and scalp.
+In some children, the condition will improve, or even clear completely, as they age17.

 Patients should be advised to avoid drying agents (e.g. soap, prolonged bathing and chlorinated pool water).
-Bath oil and fragrance-free emollients can help, and oral antihistamines can be considered for severe itching (oral antihistamines should not be used routinely in the management of atopic eczema in children[16]
+Bath oil and fragrance-free emollients can help, and oral antihistamines can be considered for severe itching (oral antihistamines should not be used routinely in the management of atopic eczema in children).
+Patients can also be prescribed topical steroids to reduce swelling, redness and itching during flare-ups18.

 Hives

 Hives (also known as urticaria) is a superficial swelling of the skin.
-Hives can occur due to certain allergies to foods, drugs, insect bites, skin contact to chemicals, or cold or heat exposure[17]
+Hives can occur owing to certain allergies to foods, drugs, insect bites, skin contact to chemicals, or cold or heat exposure19.

-Hives are small raised areas (1–2cm) of the skin that develop suddenly.
-They are red or white in colour and are surrounded by an area of redness.
-The rash may disappear, but may reappear in hours or days.
-Hives may coalesce with others, making the rash look extensive[18]
+Hives are small, raised areas (1–2cm) of the skin that develop suddenly and are surrounded by redness.
+On white skin, they often look red or white, while on brown and black skin, they can be harder to see.
+The rash may disappear but may reappear in hours or days.
+Hives may coalesce with others, making the rash look extensive20.
+The rash is often itchy and can be localised or generalised20.

 Ringworm